• Skip to primary navigation

 Do I need to read all of Superman Family part 1 to read any of Superman Part 2 (or any Batman Part 1)?

 Generally speaking no. Other than some small references each family can be read on their own.
 While this order is treated as a sequential ordering of books, DC releases most of these books simultaneously.
 Each of these families is also organized at DC Comics by “Groups” with different editors monitoring different “groups” of comics i.e. Batman family, Superman family, etc. As such the most relevant books to Superman Part 2 is Superman Part 1.
-Meanwhile Batman Part 1 will operate almost entirely on it’s own without being influenced by Superman Part 1 outside of some minor crossovers or guest appearances that may occur.
+Meanwhile Batman Part 1 will operate almost entirely on its own without being influenced by Superman Part 1 outside of some minor crossovers or guest appearances that may occur.
 Even within families, every series will matter to different levels when compared to its family member.
 In some eras, Detective Comics and Batman are constantly referencing and crossing over and in other eras they pretend each other doesn’t exist.

 Why isn’t there a single issue by issue version?